 If you are doing the same, embrace these five lessons, so that you can move on and be happy.

 The time you have put into your marriage is not a non-refundable down payment, so do not treat it like one.
 In a healthy and happy marriage, time spent together is beneficial – you have good memories and a beautiful life.
-But once the marriage unravels, you cannot invoke those years spent as a justification to stay in a relationship, especially when the relationship both partners are no longer invested in it.
+But once the marriage unravels, you cannot invoke those years spent as a justification to stay in a relationship, especially when both partners are no longer invested in it.

 Your life and happiness are not a commodity that you can barter.
 Unless you are practicing the piano or you are an Olympic athlete, erase the idea that time put into something (even a marriage) equals a guaranteed return.